ITensor/website/docs/tutorials/MPS/main.md

     auto psi = MPS(sites);//construct a random product state with indices
                           //based on the SiteSet used (here SpinHalf)

-which automatically makes a random MPS.
+which automatically makes a random product-state MPS.

-MPSs have a property that allows for quick manipulation of each tensor.
-The orthogonality center can be chosen to be on any site.
-If we call
+The gauge of an MPS can be chosen to make computing local properties very efficient.
+The gauge used in standard DMRG calculations chooses a certain site to be the <i>orthogonality center</i>.
+All sites to the left and right of the orthogonality center will be left and right orthogonal, respectively.

+To set site 4 of the 5-site MPS above to be the orthogonality center, call

     psi.position(4);

-ITensor will take a series of [[SVDs|tutorials/SVD]] (in this case, only one) until we have placed the orthogonality center of the MPS on site 4.
-The diagram looks like
+ITensor will compute a series of [[singular value decompositions|tutorials/SVD]] (in this case, only one) until the orthogonality center reaches site 4.
+The MPS diagram now looks like:

 <p align="center"><img src="docs/tutorials/MPS/MPS_site2.png" alt="Regauged MPS" style="height: 150px;"/></p>